 Impairment of Long-lived Assets.
 We periodically evaluate whether events and circumstances have occurred that indicate the estimated useful lives of long-lived assets or intangible assets may warrant revision or that the remaining balance may not be recoverable.
 Goodwill is also tested for impairment at least annually.
 When factors indicate that an asset should be evaluated for possible impairment, we use an estimate of the related undiscounted net cash flows generated by the asset over the remaining estimated life of the asset in measuring whether the asset is recoverable.
 We make judgments and estimates used in establishing the carrying value of long-lived or intangible assets.
 Those judgments and estimates could be modified if adverse changes occurred in the future resulting in an inability to recover the carrying value of these assets.
 We have not experienced any impairment to long-lived assets during fiscal 2006 or 2005.
 Future adverse changes could be caused by, among other factors, a downturn in the semiconductor industry, a general economic slowdown, reduced demand for our products in the marketplace, poor operating results, the inability to protect intellectual property or changing technologies and product obsolescence.

 Impact of Recently Issued Accounting Pronouncements

-For discussion of the impact of recently issued accounting pronouncements, see "Item 8: Financial Statements and Supplementary Data" under "Impact of Recently Issued Accounting Pronouncements".
+For discussion of the impact of recently issued accounting pronouncements, see "Item 8: Financial Statements and Supplementary Data" contained in our Annual Report, which is incorporated by reference into this prospectus.